-The real star of the film is Aylmer, a parasitic creature who forms symbiotic relationships with its victims by injecting a highly addictive hallucinogen into their brains.
-Once that irresistible carrot has been dangled, the planet’s most unlikely purveyor of narcotics begins to establish its dominance, sadistically starving them to the point of insanity and continuing to do so long after they have submitted to its fiendish demands.
+The real star of the Brain Damage is Aylmer, a parasitic creature who forms symbiotic relationships with its victims by injecting a highly addictive hallucinogen into their brains.
+Once that irresistible carrot has been dangled, the planet’s most unlikely purveyor of narcotics begins to establish its dominance, sadistically starving its victims to the point of insanity and continuing to do so long after they’ve submitted to its fiendish demands.
 Aylmer looks like something you might pull out of your arse and has a cretinous personality which only serves to reinforce that notion.
 His eyebrows wiggle suggestively at the very hint of human misfortune, and his dry, malevolent wit is delivered with a gentle irony that chimes like a lullaby in the subconscious.
 The creature has been around for centuries, enslaving some of history’s most prominent leaders, his lust for human brains behind some of civilisation’s bloodiest atrocities.

-By the time we get to meet the little cretin, his glory days are well and truly behind him.
-Aylmer has come into the possession of a juice-addicted elderly couple who have learnt to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
+By the time we meet our unquenchable scourge, his glory days are well and truly behind him.
+Aylmer has come into the possession of a ‘juice’-addicted elderly couple who have learnt to keep him weak by serving him animal brains, allowing their pet just enough nutrition to feed their addiction and keep it at their mercy.
 All of that changes when Aylmer manages to slip down the plughole and finds himself some less accustomed prey in the neighbouring Brian (Hearst), who is soon enjoying the hallucinatory pleasures of the creature’s juice at the expense of an ever decreasing memory, as well as some rather worrying side effects which threaten to bleed into reality.

 Some of those trippy sequences are inspired, an incredible feat of low-budget chicanery that really put you inside Brian’s drug-addled brain.
 Henenlotter brings a tremendous sense of authenticity to his movies.
-They’re exploitative — unrepentantly so — but in spite of some intensely peculiar scenarios and gobsmacking instances of sleaze, his movies are strangely relatable, human in the most inhumane of fashions.
+They’re exploitative — unrepentantly so — but despite some intensely peculiar scenarios and gobsmacking instances of sleaze, they are also strangely relatable, human in the most inhumane sense.

-Like any drug-pusher worth their juice, Aylmer convinces Brian that is life is about to change for the better, but in return he needs feeding, and in his latest victim he has an Earthly carriage for his carnivorous habit.
-All Brian has to do is accept Aylmer’s hallucinatory gift and he will do the rest, an arrangement that goes swimmingly until Brian begins to find unexplained splodges of viscera in his underwear, and the more addicted he becomes to the creature’s juice the more demanding and sadistic it becomes.
+Like any drug-pusher worth their salt, Aylmer convinces Brian that his life is about to change for the better, but in return he needs feeding, and in his latest victim he has an Earthly carriage for his carnivorous habit.
+All Brian has to do is accept Aylmer’s hallucinatory gift and he’ll do the rest, an arrangement that goes swimmingly until Brian begins to find unexplained splodges of viscera in his underwear (the results of that earlier scene), and the more addicted he becomes to the creature’s juice the more demanding and sadistic it becomes.
 So insidious are Aylmer’s intentions that it isn’t long before Brian becomes an unwitting accessory to murder, and with the pain far outweighing the pleasure, he finally stands up to Aylmer and decides to go cold turkey, but who will crack first?

-Along with Basket Case and Frankenhooker, Brain Damage is one-third of schlock master Frank Henenlotter’s delightfully warped, low-budget trilogy, and although this is perhaps the rarest and least known of the three, it is arguably the best of them all.
-Morbid, grimy and starkly hard-hitting in doses, it is also a wonderfully sadistic satire which dazzles with its bargain-basement artistry and mind-bending practical effects, giving us the most memorable phallic creation this side of the xenomorph.
-This is a cruel, unforgiving monster, but one you would enjoy crooning with next to an open fire (providing you can supply the blood).
+It’s rare that you find such an openly trashy movie with such a thematically compelling centre.
+Morbid, grimy and starkly hard-hitting in doses, Brain Damage is also a cleverly conceived satire which dazzles with its bargain-basement artistry, giving us the most memorable phallic creation this side of the xenomorph.
+Aylmer is a cruel, unforgiving mistress, but one you might enjoy crooning with next to an open fire (providing you can supply the brains).
 There are even times when you feel like petting the little bastard; like all successful serial killers, you kind of dig the vaguely human facade.

 Upon its release, the movie was ignored by most critics and disliked by the rest, which I’m sure came as no surprise to the director.
-It’s funny, I always imagine a theatre full of pompous critics cringing at the very notion of Henenlotter’s warped universe, each too scared to make the first judgement for fear of being embarrassed.
-With this in mind, let me be the first to say that this is a movie you will not want to miss.
+It’s funny, I always imagine a theatre full of pompous naysayers cringing at the very notion of Henenlotter’s warped universe, each too scared to make the first judgement for fear of being embarrassed.
+With this in mind, let me be the first to say that this is a movie horror fans will not want to miss.